 Following FDA inspections in October 2003 and November 2004, which identified possible deficiencies in manufacturing practices at the Group's facility at Cidra in Puerto Rico, the FDA halted distribution of supplies of Paxil CR and Avandamet in March 2005.
 This site is engaged in tableting and packaging for a range of GSK products, primarily for the US market including Paxil, Paxil CR, Coreg, Avandia and Avandamet.
-In April 2005, the Group reached agreement with the FDA on a Consent Decree, which provides for an independent expert to review manufacturing practice requirements.
+In April 2005, the Group reached agreement with the FDA on a Consent Decree, which provides for an independent expert to review manufacturing processes at the site for compliance with FDA Good Manufacturing Practice requirements.
 The Decree also allows for potential future penalties, up to a maximum of \$10 million a year, if GSK fails to meet its terms.